Most Wanted is a weekly series in which one Who What Wear team member or friend of the brand will share the top 25 finds on their current wish list.

 Peter Thomas Roth Instant Mineral Broad Spectrum SPF 45 Sunscreen ($30)

 This SPF infused setting powder is ideal for anyone who finds it hard to incorporate sunscreen into their daily beauty routine.
-I also like to pack it on vacation for touch-ups throughout the day.
+I also like it for pool or beach day touch-ups.

 Urban Decay 24/7 Glide-On Pencil ($22)